|

 0 Comments

+The movie is but a distant memory, but I never forgot how the 3D glasses brought me into the movie.
+I was weaving and bobbing to get out of the way of objects flying straight toward me.
+It was incredible.
 I was envious of the army brats when I was young.
 They moved all over the world.
 Sure, they had to start new schools over and over, but at least they had a good excuse.
 Their parents were serving our country and making huge sacrifices to do it.
 My family moved all over Iowa.
 I moved five times from the age of nine to the age of sixteen.

 Speaking to an audience is quite arguably one of the scariest endeavors one can face.
 Many say, ‘I have a fear of public speaking’, but I contend ‘they have many fears of public speaking’.
 One such fear is the fear of failure.
 The following paragraphs describe what the fear of failure feels like to me.